 All lenders have complaints procedures.
 Your first point of contact should be one of the lender’s branches or the Customer Services Team at head office.
 In most cases complaints to a lender are resolved very quickly.
 However if you are not satisfied that the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR with full details of your complaint.

-I can not fathom if my mortgage offer requires a lease extension.
-I have called into my local Maidstone bank branch on various occasions and was told they are content with the situation and they will lend.
-My Maidstone conveyancing solicitor - who is on the lender conveyancing panel- called and was told they would not lend based on their specific requirements.
+I can not work out if my bank requires a lease extension.
+I have called my Maidstone bank branch on numerous occasions and was told it wasn't an issue and they would lend.
+My Maidstone conveyancing solicitor - who is on the mortgage company conveyancing panel- called to say that they will not lend in accordance with their UK Finance Lenders’ Handbook minimum lease term requirements.
 Who do I believe?

-Provided that the lawyer is on the mortgage company approved list, she or he must comply with the Council of Mortgage Lenders’ Handbook specifications for the bank.
+Your conveyancing practitioner must follow the Council of Mortgage Lenders’ Handbook section two specifications for your lender.
 Unless your lawyer obtains specific confirmation in writing that the bank will go ahead, your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
-We would suggest that you ask the mortgage company to contact your lawyer in writing confirming that they will accept the number of years remaining.
+We would suggest that you ask the lender to contact your lawyer in writing confirming that they will accept the number of years left on the lease.

 I am looking to sell my house.
 My previous conveyancers have shut.
 I would be grateful for any recommendation of a conveyancing firm.
 Im based in Maidstone if that affects matters.

 You should use our search tool to help you find a solicitor for your conveyancing in Maidstone.
 We have connected thousands of home buyers and sellers with regulated solicitors to ensure that the legalities of their house move runs with a minimum of fuss.